little-world/rust-course/src/07-pattern-matching-destructuring.md

 # Pattern Matching & Destructuring

-Pattern matching is one of Rust's most powerful features, enabling you to write clear, exhaustive, and efficient code for handling complex data structures.
+Pattern matching enables you to write clear and efficient code for handling complex data structures.
 Unlike simple switch statements in other languages, Rust's pattern matching provides deep destructuring, guards, bindings, and compile-time exhaustiveness checking.

-This chapter explores advanced pattern matching techniques that experienced programmers can leverage to build robust systems.
-The key insight is that pattern matching isn't just about control flow—it's a way to encode invariants, state transitions, and data transformations directly in your program's structure.
+ The key insight is that pattern matching isn't just about control flow.
+It's a way to encode invariants, state transitions, and data transformations directly in your program's structure.

-The patterns we'll explore include:
-- Advanced match patterns with guards, bindings, and ranges
-- Exhaustiveness checking and match ergonomics
-- If-let chains and while-let for ergonomic control flow
-- Pattern matching for state machines
-- Enum-driven architecture patterns

-### Pattern Matching Cheat Sheet
+### Pattern Matching Basics

 ```rust
 // Basic patterns